 |

 What might be useful is if I write about why I donate blood.
 Our lives gain much more meaning if we contribute to the societies in which we live.
-In this world where our shared environment is suffering from things like climate change, ocean acidification and generally increasing pollution we all have a responsibility to make an effort to improve the situation.
+In this world where our shared environment is suffering from things like climate change, ocean acidification, ocean warming and sea level rise and generally increasing pollution we all have a responsibility to make an effort to improve the situation.
 Activities motivated by selfishness are destroying our only planet, we need more altruism.
 Donating blood plasma takes an hour or so of my time once in a while and allows me a little more self-respect because I'm doing someone else a favour, possibly even saving a life (I've been donating, mainly whole blood, for about 50 years, I'm up to 104 donations in March 2020).
 One of the other things I've been involved in for the good of the world and of future generations is trying to get action on climate change, including:

 Blood donation, as I see it, is another small thing I can do for the world in which I live and in which my grandchildren will have to live the rest of their lives.